CENOS-Platform/cenos-docs-antennas/docs/geometry-creation.md

 2. On the lower right corner *Python console* will open.
 Write **len(obj.Shape.Solids)** and click enter.

-3. Take a look of the output.
+3. Take a look at the output.

 <p align="center">